Last Updated: July 7, 2021

-To help users retrieve their information, in case they forget their password, LastPass allows them to set up an emergency contact access.
+To help users retrieve their information, if they forget their password, LastPass allows them to set up an emergency contact access.

-LastPass also has a security challenge feature that evaluates your emails and passwords for security breaches and strength.
+As mentioned earlier in our LastPass review, it also has a Security Challenge feature that evaluates your emails and passwords for security breaches and strength.